christianalfoni/EmptyBox/drafts/2015_10_01_Taking-the-next-step-with-react-and-webpack.md

-# Taking the next step with React and Webpack
+# Webpack and React tutorial - Taking the next steps

 It has been a year since I first got into React and Webpack.
 I have many times expressed that Webpack is amazing, but hard to configure.
 That being truthy I think there is a different reason why developers does not adopt it.
 So I want to go head first and say; "Webpack is amazing, but it is hard to understand why".
 In this article I will try to convey the core of what makes Webpack great.
 Then we are going to look at the very latest contributions to the Webpack/React ecosystem.